vimeo/psalm/docs/running_psalm/issues/PossiblyUnusedProperty.md

 # PossiblyUnusedProperty

-Emitted when `--find-dead-code` is turned on and Psalm cannot find any uses of a particular public/protected property.
+Emitted when `--find-unused-code` is turned on and Psalm cannot find any uses of a particular public/protected property.

 If this property is used and part of the public API, annotate the containing